ulftietze/hoot/README.md

-Sie haben in einem Verzeichnis das kleine tomcat-Kit installiert.

-Sie haben hier vier kleine Skripte:
+# Hoots

+"Hoots" is a small social media network.
+This project is created within "SWE3" and "Vernetzte Systeme" in the third semester.
+The name "Hoots" is based on the owl and the corresponding "hooting".

+## Quick Guide

+### Development Process

+Each team member will develop on its own docker machine.
+This prevents issues between different development tasks.
+The discussed development process is declared as follows:

+- Clone repository on your machine
+- create and define path in your local docker
+- copy `.env.sample` to `.env' and set user and remote path
+- Make local changes
+- run `bin/deploy` (this will sync files with remote and update tomcat)

+## Documentation

+### Scripts (local)

+These scripts are for the local development.

+Location: `/bin/`

+#### `deploy`

+- load environment settings from .env
+- rsync files to specified target
+- run the `buildAndUpdate` Task

+### Scripts (Docker)

+These scripts are for the handling on the remote server.

+Location: `/bin/remote/`

+#### `buildAndUpdate`

+- copies `app/*` to `build`
+- compile java-files in `src` to `build/WEB-INF/classes`
+- deploys via curl over the "manager-app" to the tomcat (credentials in .netrc)

+#### `clean`

-- mkanddeploy.sh
+- delete `build`
-  kopiert app/* nach build,
-  kompiliert die java-Dateien in src in das Verzeichnis build/WEB-INF/classes hinein und deployt mit curl über die manager-App in tomcat mit den crendentials in .netrc

-- clean.sh
+- delete `war`

-  löscht das build-Verzeichnis
-  und die war-Datei
+#### `undeploy`

-- undeploy.sh
+- undeploy application

-  undeployt die App
+#### `list`

-- list.sh
+- list active webapps
-  listet die aktiven WebApps auf

 In src liegt das java-Paket hbv mit Java-Beispieldateien.

-In app befindet sich die
-Deployment-Struktur mit
-html-Dateien
-WEB-INF, web.xml
-und den notwendigen Bibliotheken für die Laufzeit.
+In app befindet sich die Deployment-Struktur mit html-Dateien WEB-INF, web.xml und den notwendigen Bibliotheken für die Laufzeit.

 In complibs befinden sich die jars, die zum Compilieren notwendig sind: servlets.